aleksispi/airloc/README.md

 python -m plot_results --log-dir <folder log path>
 ```
 These statistics are stored in the folder `logs`.

+**Note:** This repo already includes *Massachusetts Buildings*-trained AiRLoc models (both with and without segmentation as input).
+This repo also includes an xBD-trained AiRLoc model (`2022-09-13_14-07-42-505667_pre_disaster`).
+Hence you may choose to skip the RL-training step and immediately proceed to evaluating AiRLoc (see below).

 ### Evaluation
 To evaluate an agent on the validation set of _Masschusetts Buildings_, first ensure that `CONFIG.MISC_dataset` points to 'masa_filt'.
 Then run from the top level folder: